What to Look for in an Acupuncture Program: 12 Must-Ask Questions for Prospective Students

 4. Is the school accredited?

 You’ll want to attend an acupuncture program that meets official standards established within the acupuncture profession.
-More specifically, be sure the program you choose is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+Be sure the program you choose is designated as an accredited acupuncture program by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).

 The ACAOM has established rigorous standards that accredited programs must meet.
 These standards help ensure that students will be prepared to pass national board exams, meet state licensure requirements, and be effective healthcare professionals in the field of acupuncture.